-4.3.2 Power-On/Off Timing
+4.3.2.1 Power On/Off Timing for the USB

 Figure 4-2 describes the timing sequence for powering the module on and off.

 Note: Before reaching the "Active" state, signals on the host port are considered to be undefined and signal transitions may occur.
 This undefined state also applies when the module is in reset mode, during a firmware update, or during the Power-off sequence.
 The host must consider these undefined signal activities when designing the module interface.